Service Desk Rebranding

 You also have option to customize the look and feel of the new portal by changing its logo, favicon, etc.

-Once done, enter the linkback URL and helpdesk phone number.
+Once done, enter the linkback URL and service desk phone number.

 In the end, you will also have options to enable Single Sign On and SSL encryption.